openapi2zig

 Current Capabilities

-• 🔜 Swagger v2.0 specification parsing (coming soon)
+• ✅ Swagger v2.0 specification parsing and generation

 Example Generated Code